PavithraShet18/my-first-repo/README.md

-# my-first-repo
-A learning repository for GitHub basics.
 "I'm adding a new line to test committing changes."